04msambit/FileProcessor/README.md

 # Program Logic

 Since we have been provided with 3 groups of files, we have created a Thread Pool of size 3 which applies the transformation on each of the groups
 We have used 3 separate queues to store the names of the files.
-Each Thread process a separate queue.
+Each Thread processes a separate queue.

 # Tests Carried Out